dyharlan/Coffee-8/README.md

 ## Installation
 For now, builds are not available due to some base features missing.
 You need to compile this on your own.

 Compilation is pretty simple.
-You need at least Netbeans 13, and Java JDK 17 to work.
+You need at least Netbeans 13, and Java JDK 8 to work.
+It could probably work with anything lower, but it's up to you to figure stuff out that breaks.

-Then run ``git clone https://github.com/dyharlan/Coffee-8.git``, open the project on NetBeans, go to Run > Clean and Build Project, and open ``Coffee-8.jar`` inside of the ``Coffee-8/dist`` directory.
+Run ``git clone https://github.com/dyharlan/Coffee-8.git``, open the project on NetBeans, go to Run > Clean and Build Project, and open ``Coffee-8.jar`` inside of the ``Coffee-8/dist`` directory.

 You can also just use the command-line by going into the ``Coffee-8/src`` directory and typing:
 ``javac Frontend/*.java``.